dot-layer/blog/content/blog/2019-01-07-we-mastered-the-art-of-programming.md

 This is probably going to sound cliché and trivial but I just realised that I learned how to use a computer before learning to use a pen.
 I launched my favorite game on a MS/DOS terminal a few years before writing my name on paper.

 This is cliché and trivial since this holds true for many of us data scientist growing up with a computer.
 We found a way to download music out of napster, limewire or torrents - whatever was working at that time.
 We figured how to burn our friends’ game on a CD-ROM and then crack it with a fake CD KEY.
 We learned how to repair the family’s printer.
 We understood how to connect our laptop to Eduroam.
 We made very serious and scientific calculations for school points.
-We then moved to a workplace where we grasp the depth of the 'vLookup'.
+We then moved to a workplace where we grasp the depth of the `vLookup`.
 We connected thousands of *Excel* spreadsheets together.
 We mastered the art of programming.

 ## problem solving at it's finest